-Discover how the trail has enlivened rural communities with café, food trucks and a swanky, five star hotel.
-Here’s some of the towns you’ll see along the way.
+Discover how the trail has enlivened rural communities with café, food trucks, and a swanky, five-star hotel.
+Here are some of the towns you’ll see along the way.

 ‘The red gum, you get the gum and make a powder out of it, sprinkle it over the wound, cover it with paperbark.
 It’s healing like an antibiotic.’ - Yvonne Kickett, Nyoongar Elder .
 Photography by @michelle.blackhurst . #BilyaKoortBoodja #NyoongarCulture #Environmental #BKBCentre #Northam

 A post shared by Bilya Koort Boodja (@bilyakoortboodja) on

 Situated between silo stops, this progressive outpost has an incubator shopping space that’s worth stopping to admire.
 All sorts of locally made treasures are sold in the Dumbleyung Mini Mall.
 If you’re still there towards sunset, drive to nearby Lake Dumbleyung and park at Pussy Cat Hill lookout, the area’s highest point, to admire the colour wheel of pinks staining the sky.

 A post shared by Dumbleyung Mini Mall (@dumbleyungminimall) on

 You don’t expect to find a food truck in a country town, but Happy Little Caravan is right at home serving coffee, smoothies, toasted sandwiches, wraps, and more.
 Check out the native species painted large on Newdegate’s silos – a western bearded lizard, thigh spotted tree frog, mallee fowl, and red-tailed phascogale – then pop into the Hainsworth Museum (open Thursdays 11am - 4.30pm), which bears a carefully recreated 1950s general store; they’ve even reprinted the labels on the rosella tomato ketchup to be authentic.